Surface options:

 positions are generated for free interaction directions (lone pairs of acceptors or hydrogen atoms of donors).

-Every small molecule present in the PDB structure is used to generate an active site of 6.5 Å radius around each atom.
+Every small molecule present in the PDB structure is used to generate an active site in a 6.5 Å radius of each atom.

 Within these active sites water molecules are placed.

-In the corresponding publication we showed that WarPP is able to place 80% of water molecules within 1.0 Å
+In the corresponding publication we showed that WarPP places 80% of water molecules within 1.0 Å

 distance to a crystallographically observed one.

-Placement of Water Molecules in Protein Structures: From Large-Scale Evalutations to Single-Case Examples.
+Klein, R.; Rarey, M., Placement of Water Molecules in Protein Structures:

 StructureProfiler was developed as an all-in-one tool to screen structures